 For more images of the brown marmorated stink bug please visit the Pest and Disease Image Library.

 Brown marmorated stink bugs can be found in large numbers seeking shelter from cold weather in crevices or protected areas of shipping containers, vehicles, boats, caravans, machinery and personal stored items.

 Brown marmorated stink bugs are more frequently found on goods arriving in Australia between September and April, coinciding with late autumn and winter in the northern hemisphere.

 What to do if you find any suspect brown marmorated stink bugs

 SEE.
 SECURE.
 REPORT.

-If you see a biosecurity risk, secure the goods to limit the movement of any animals or insects and immediately report it to the Department of Agriculture and Water Resources on 1800 798 636.
+If you see this pest or any other pest that you think may have hitchhiked to Australia, contain it where possible and immediately report it to the Department of Agriculture Fisheries and Forestry on 1800 798 636.